phalcon/documentation/docs/api/phalcon_db.md

 ): string;
 ```

-Generates SQL to delete a column from a table.
+Generates SQL to delete a column from a table

-SQLite 3.35+ supports `ALTER TABLE ...
-DROP COLUMN ...` directly.
-On
-older versions the server rejects the statement at execution time;
-cphalcon no longer pre-empts that rejection at the dialect level so
-callers on 3.35+ can use the feature.

 #### `dropForeignKey()` { #dbdialectsqlite-dropforeignkey }